routexjs/docs/docs/errors.md

 If the error is thrown during your route handling (not router-level middlewares), it will apply the end result of middlewares before calling your error handler.

+> Note: You cannot return a body in an error handler.
+You must use `ctx.body`

 ```js
 const { Routex, TextBody } = require("routex");